π Unit of Work PatternΒΆ

 Pipeline IntegrationΒΆ

-The Unit of Work integrates seamlessly with the mediation pipeline through DomainEventDispatchingMiddleware:
+The Unit of Work integrates with the mediator's notification pipeline through the new

 # Automatic setup with configuration methods